niooii/ocloud/app/README.md

 ~~- AUTH????????? (kinda and ReBAC)
 - tie each websocket connection to a user id (or not, depending on my next point)
 - default create a public folder where all files are available to everyone, even unauthenticated users (useful for sharing stuff). ~~
+- TODO tests kinda pollute postgres with random databases if they panic.. panic hook?
 - Well the test config is kinda useless ngl, make it useful or remove it
 - for each [file] uploaded, store a [file].meta that contains all the names the media is aliased under. can be used to restore the database and easily download everything
 - Add multi upload